Granting Privileges Required by an Application¶

 SHOW PRIVILEGES IN APPLICATION hello_snowflake_app;

-GRANT EXECUTE TASK ON APPLICATION hello_snowflake_app;
+GRANT EXECUTE TASK ON ACCOUNT TO APPLICATION hello_snowflake_app;

 GRANT MANAGE WAREHOUSES ON ACCOUNT TO APPLICATION hello_snowflake_app;